A Bag of PrettyLitter

 • Itchy, scratchy skin.

-To help them get better, consult a veterinary doctor who will use antibiotics, among other interventions, to treat your friend.
+To help them get better, consult a veterinarian who will treat your feline friend with antibiotics, among other interventions.
 Treatment takes anywhere from two weeks to be effective.

 #4 Medications and Supplements

-Some cat medication may alter normal gut bacteria, or disrupt your cat's natural chemical balance by affecting the hormones.
-For instance, antibiotics are known to alter digestive bacteria.
+Some cat medications and vitamin supplements may alter normal gut bacteria or disrupt your cat's natural chemical balance by affecting the hormones.
+For instance, antibiotics are known to alter digestive bacteria and the intestinal microbiome.
 For the period the cat is using the medication, it could have foul-smelling poop.

-If your cat is under medication, and the smelly poop problems started right around the time they went under medications, it is most likely the culprit.
+If your cat is under medication, and the smelly poop problems started right around the time they went under that medication, it is most likely the culprit.
 The same goes for supplements: if the smell started around the time you started supplementing vitamins, it is most likely the reason.

 Although it doesn't necessarily show that something is wrong, if you believe the medication is causing the smelly feces, don't ignore it, thinking, "It'll pass.
 It's for his/her good."

 You can't be sure the medication isn't causing any more damage apart from making the poo smelly.
-Unless your vet explicitly implied that it could cause smelly poo, it would be best if you consulted them.
-They may solve it by swapping the medication with another that isn't so problematic, or instruct you on what to do.
+Unless your vet explicitly implied that it could cause smelly poo, it would be best to consult them.
+They may solve it by swapping the medication with another that isn't so problematic, or instructing you on what to do.

 If you are giving them supplements, you should stop immediately.
-Most high-quality cat foods have well-balanced diets, so you don't have to supplement anything.
+Most high-quality cat foods have well-balanced diets, so you don't have to supplement anything without veterinary guidance.

 #5 Anal Gland Infections